KiDS-1000 cosmology: Combined second- and third-order shear statistics: Theoretical background

 where $T_{\pm n}(\vartheta)$ are filter functions with support in $[\vartheta_\mathrm{min},\vartheta_\mathrm{max}]$ \citep{Schneider2010}.
 If

-where $J_{0,4}$ are the zeroth and fourth order Bessel function, the COSEBIs have the advantage that they cleanly separate all well-defined E- and B-modes within the range $[\vartheta_{\mathrm{min}},\vartheta_{\mathrm{max}}]$.
-This is not given for instance for second-order aperture mass statistics as this needs the information of $\xi_{\pm}$ over the full space.
-Analytically, the COSEBIs can be calculated from the E-mode power spectrum $P_{\kappa\kappa}^{(ij)} (\ell)$ defined in Eq.~\eqref{eq:pkappa_defn} and a B-mode angular power spectra $P_{\kappa\kappa,B}^{(ij)} (\ell)$ as
+where $J_{0,4}$ are the zeroth and fourth order Bessel function, then the COSEBIs offer the advantage of cleanly separating all well-defined E- and B-modes within the range $[\vartheta_{\mathrm{min}},\vartheta_{\mathrm{max}}]$.
+This is not given, for instance, for second-order aperture mass statistics, as this would require information of $\xi_{\pm}$ over the full space.
+Analytically, the COSEBIs can be calculated from the E-mode power spectrum $P_{\kappa\kappa}^{(ij)} (\ell)$ defined in Eq.~\eqref{eq:pkappa_defn} and a B-mode angular power spectra $P_{\kappa\kappa,B}^{(ij)} (\ell)$ as:

-Since B-modes can not be created by gravitational lensing directly, we neglected the modelling $B_n$ for this work.
-Therefore, we focus from now only on the $E_n$ modes from the COSEBIs.
+Since B-modes cannot be created by gravitational lensing directly, we neglected the modelling of $B_n$ for this work.
+Therefore, we focus, henceforth, only on the $E_n$ modes from the COSEBIs.